bareos/bareos/docs/manuals/source/TasksAndConcepts/AlwaysIncrementalBackupScheme.rst

 The basic always incremental scheme does an incremental backup from the client daily which is relatively small and as such is very good.

 During the consolidation, each day the full backup is consolidated with the oldest incremental backup, which means that more or less the full amount of data being stored on the client is moved.
-Although this consolidation only is performed locally on the storage daemon without client interaction, it is still an enormous amount of data being touched and can take an considerable amount of time.
+Although this consolidation only is performed locally on the storage daemon without client interaction, it is still an enormous amount of data being touched and can take a considerable amount of time.

 If all clients use the "always incremental" backup scheme, this means that the complete data being stored in the backup system needs to be moved every day!